christo/aoc2024/README.md

 My solutions to the AOC 2024 programming competition.

-Code is in Scala because I was feeling rusty in it.
+Code is in Scala because I am feeling rusty in it.

 Build with `sbt`.